Caroline, Chapter Coordinator

 Joyce, Steering Committee

-Joyce Brinkerhoff I am one of the founders and continues as the volunteer executive director of Global Citizen Events (previously known as Global Citizen Kelowna) – a volunteer initiative promoting the United Nations’ Sustainable Development Goals.
+Joyce Brinkerhoff I am one of the founders and continue as the volunteer executive director of Global Citizen Events (previously known as Global Citizen Kelowna) – a volunteer initiative promoting the United Nations’ Sustainable Development Goals.
 I have been recognized for my community work through various awards but the best ‘reward’ is seeing the positive changes in people’s lives!
 I have been actively involved in multicultural and immigration issues for many years.
-I am certified ESL teacher and served as co-president of the Intercultural Society of the Central Okanagan for over a decade.
+I am a certified ESL teacher and served as co-president of the Intercultural Society of the Central Okanagan for over a decade.
 I am on the board of Society of HOPE which provides affordable housing in the Kelowna area and I am active with Hope for the Nations, a charity working with children at risk world-wide.
 I have been able to travel to numerous nations and projects overseas.
 I am married to Dr John Brinkerhoff – a family physician and I am the proud mom to 4 adult children and 11 grandchildren.

 Daria, Steering Committee